 Try ‘accidentally’ learning this summer

-How can you keep your child’s brain buzzing this summer, whilst making learning fun?
-Christina from our Liverpool tuition centre shares her thoughts on why the six week holiday needn’t mean a break from your child making progress…
+Want to keep your child’s brain buzzing whilst having fun?
+Try ‘accidentally’ learning this summer, Christina in our Liverpool centre shares her thoughts on why the six week holiday needn’t mean a break from your child making progress.

 Travel in style

 On the way to a favourite day out?
-Turn that dreaded long journey into the highlight of the trip by making the most of public transport!
-This can be an exciting opportunity to discover how to use a map to plan a route, review timetables and cost up the tickets.
+This can be an exciting opportunity to discover how to use a map to plan a route.
 If you need to take a long drive together, why not make the most of your surroundings as conversation starters?
-Think about making as many funny interpretations as you can of weird road signs, turn other cars into counting games and make up sentence starters inspired by beautiful scenery.
+Think about making as many funny interpretations as you can of weird road signs.
+Turn other cars into counting games and make up sentence starters inspired by beautiful scenery.

 A family that cooks together, reads books together